-In our collection of LLM studies for SE tasks, we've classified them based on the type of problems they address (shown in Fig.10 (b)).
+We classified our collection of LLM studies for SE tasks based on the type of problems they address (shown in Fig.10 (b)).
 The distribution reveals that the majority of studies, about 70.97%, center around generation tasks, showcasing the significance of LLMs in producing code or text.
-Following this, around 21.61% of studies fall under classification tasks, indicating the relevance of LLMs in categorizing software elements.
-Additionally, roughly 6.77% of studies are related to recommendation tasks, demonstrating the utility of LLMs in suggesting solutions.
-Lastly, a smaller portion, around 0.65%, is allocated to regression tasks, reflecting the limited exploration of LLMs for predictive modeling.
-This distribution underscores the broad applicability of

-LLMs across different SE challenges, with a notable emphasis on code generation and classification tasks.
+Following this, around 21.61% of the studies fall under classification tasks, indicating the relevance of LLMs in categorizing software elements.
+Additionally, roughly 6.77% of the studies are related to recommendation tasks, demonstrating the utility of LLMs in suggesting solutions.
+Lastly, a tiny portion, around 0.65%, is allocated to regression tasks, reflecting the limited exploration of LLMs to date for predictive modeling.
+This distribution underscores the broad applicability of LLMs across different SE challenges, with a notable emphasis on code generation and classification tasks.